 CCSOC solution is to open the minds of our impressionable youth and illustrate to them the positive alternative avenues to express themselves.
 Teach them self-esteem, self-confidence, self-control, self-reliance along with a talent and a trade.
 There is a need for positive reinforcements and positive role models.

 The organization seeks to reach out to those children in the community who will not benefit from traditional agency offerings.
 Acting as an umbrella agency, the CCSOC works with all groups dedicated to the welfare of young people.

-We sponsor the children’s area with fun houses, arts and crafts, games, free healthy snacks plus gift bags for all children under the age of 18.
+Every year we sponsor the children area at the Annual Harambee Festival for all children under the age of 18.
 This is a day filled with interactive educational projects as well as entertaining events.
-There are Workshops, Seminars, Exhibitions, Inspirational Performances along with activities for both the young and old.
+There are:

 Annual scholarship given to a graduating senior for college tuition.
 Student must maintain an acceptable GPA.
 Present a consistent behavioral report, which can be confirmed through letters of recommendation.
 Plus submit the required scholastic material.